-Here is a list of jargon and abbreviations used regularly on the website and in the Star Wars collecting community.
+Here is a list of jargon and abbreviations used regularly on the website and in the Star Wars action figure collecting community.
 The list is a work-in-progress which will evolve as new toy lines and terminology surface.

 AFA stands for Action Figure Authority.
 It is a company which grades Star Wars action figures.